Manjesh501/DevOps-Task/README.md

    - Builds Docker images for backend and frontend
    - Pushes images to AWS ECR
    - Uses GitHub Secrets for authentication

+The same tests and build processes can be run locally using the Makefile commands.

 ### Required GitHub Secrets:
 - `AWS_ACCESS_KEY_ID`: Your AWS access key ID